Groking :active, :focus and :focus-visible pseudo-classes

 :focus-visible

-to an element that has focus.
-Browsers use a heuristic to determine
+to an element with focus.
+Browsers use

 In the third example, we look at :focus-visible

 .
-I apply :focus-visible
+I applied :focus-visible

-submit button with the same styles as in the previous examples:
+to the input element and submit button with the same styles as in the previous

 When you click the input field, you can see the dashed red outline again when the input field has focus: